HomeTriviaSpaceAurora Borealis

 1.

-The aurora borealis is caused by solar wind particles colliding with Earth's magnetic field.
+The aurora borealis is caused by charged particles from the solar wind interacting with gases in Earth's upper atmosphere.

 Click to reveal answer ›